 Once you take on a case you will conference with your client, organise the disclosure process, draft a witness statement and generally prepare the case for tribunal.
 You will also produce a schedule of loss and negotiate with the other side.
 On the day, you will attend to represent your client, cross-examine the respondent's witnesses and make submissions to the tribunal.

-The introduction of employment tribunal fees in July 2013 has caused a substantial drop in the number of cases brought to the tribunal.
-The latest MoJ statistics indicate that the number of single claims has dropped by 70%.
+Since substantial employment tribunal fees were introduced in July 2013 the number of claims being brought to the tribunal has dropped by approximately 70%.